-More and more today, recreational vehicles are being used for more than just for occasional camping or travel.
-Those who intend to use the recreational vehicle for extended "live in" periods of time must be prepared for condensation and the humid conditions that typically occur.
-Normal activities and living conditions of even one or two occupants in the confined area of a recreational vehicle with its tight construction will lead to rapid saturation of the air inside the recreational vehicle and the appearance of visible moisture, especially during cold weather.
+More and more today, motor homes are being used for more than just recreational vehicles.
+Those of you that intend to use the vehicle for extended periods of time must be prepared to deal with condensation and the humid conditions that may be encountered.
+The normal activities of even a small number of occupants in the relatively small volume of a modern recreational vehicle with its tight construction will lead to rapid saturation of the air inside the vehicle and the appearance of visible moisture, especially during cold weather.